How do we develop AI education in schools?

 Time: 16:30-17:30 GMT / 11:30-12:30 ET / 8:30-9:30 PT / 17:30-18:30 CET

-In this special panel session, we will hear from two young people currently in education, as well as from the UK Minister for Tech and the Digital Economy, the CEO of the Raspberry Pi Foundation and a Senior Staff Research Scientist at DeepMind.
-The discussion will be chaired by Tabitha Goldstaub, Co-founder of CognitionX and Chair of the UK Government’s AI Council.
-It promises to be an exciting discussion about AI education in school, and we will have the benefit of a range of perspectives.
+In this special panel session, we heard from two young people currently in education, as well as from the UK Minister for Tech and the Digital Economy, the CEO of the Raspberry Pi Foundation and a Senior Staff Research Scientist at DeepMind.
+The discussion was chaired by Tabitha Goldstaub, Co-founder of CognitionX and Chair of the UK Government’s AI Council.

 Tabitha Goldstaub, Chair of the UK Government’s AI Council